11 Best Things to Do in Varna this Summer 2026

 2. Try traditional Bulgarian food

-The best way to describe Bulgarian cuisine is a blend between Balkan, Mediterranean, Turkish and Eastern European influences, which makes it both comforting and surprisingly varied.
+The best way to describe Bulgarian cuisine is a blend of Balkan, Mediterranean, Turkish and Eastern European influences, which makes it both comforting and surprisingly varied.

 The second restaurant is La Terrasse, which is part of a boutique hotel called HVD Boutique Hotel Oasis.
 Even if you are not staying at the hotel, you can reserve a table and enjoy the sophisticated food and breathtaking views.
 The easiest way of getting there is by taxi or by car.
 If you’d like to see more food spots, landmarks, spas, parks, beaches and more, we’ve created a Google Maps list for Varna with over 70 locations to help make your trip smoother.